-The Company has an annual cash incentive bonus plan (the "Cash Incentive Bonus Plan") which is intended to provide short-term incentive compensation to participants that is linked to the profitability of the Company's businesses.
-This Cash Incentive Bonus Plan, which has received stockholder approval, is intended to provide participants with incentive compensation which is not subject to the deduction limitation rules prescribed under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-The Cash Incentive Bonus Plan is administered by the Special Subcommittee on Incentive Compensation of the Board (the "Special Subcommittee").
-Among other things, the Special Subcommittee selects participants for the Cash Incentive Bonus Plan from among certain of the Company's executive employees and determines the performance goals, target amounts and other terms and conditions of awards under the Cash Incentive Bonus Plan consist of cash amounts payable upon the achievement, during a specified performance period, of specified objective performance goals.
-At the beginning of a performance goal(s) are achieved in full, together with any lesser amount that will be earned if the performance goal(s) are achieved in full, together with any lesser amount that will be earned if the performance goals for awards are based upon the achievement of targeted measures of return on assets (and/or such other objective business criteria as the stockholders may approve from time to time) by the Company and/or one or more operating groups of the Company.
+The Company's Performance-Based Plan is intended to provide incentive compensation that is linked to the profitability of the Company's businesses.
+The Performance-Based Plan is administered by the Special Subcommittee on Incentive Compensation of the Board (the "Subcommittee").
+Among other things, the Subcommittee selects participants in the Performance-Based Plan from among the Company's executive employees at the Chairman's office level and determines the performance goals, target amounts and other terms and conditions of awards under the Performance-Based Plan.
+Awards under the Performance-Based Plan consist of cash amounts payable upon the achievement, during a specified performance period, of specified objective performance goals.
+At the beginning of a performance period for a given award, the Subcommittee establishes the performance goal(s) and the target amount of the award, which will be earned if the performance goal(s) are achieved in full, together with any lesser amount that will be earned if the performance goal(s) are only partially achieved.
+After the end of the performance period, the Subcommittee certifies the extent to which the performance goals are achieved and determines the amount of the award that is payable.
+The performance goals for awards are based upon the achievement of targeted measures of return on assets (and/or such other objective business criteria as the stockholders may approve from time to time) by the Company and/or one or more operating groups of the Company.
 The maximum award that may be paid to any participant for any performance period is \$1.5 million times the number of twelve-month periods contained within the performance period.